TanvirMahfuz/The-notes-app/README.md

 ```

-**Open postman and visit http://localhost:3000/api/home to view the project.**
+**Open a browser and visit http://localhost:3000/api/home to view the project.**

 ## API Endpoints